mit-han-lab/anycost-gan/README.md

 cd anycost-gan
 ```

-- Install PyTorch 1.7 and other dependancies.
+- Install PyTorch 1.7 and other dependeinces.

-We recommend setting up the environment using anaconda: `conda env create -f environment.yml`
+We recommend setting up the environment using Anaconda: `conda env create -f environment.yml`

 ### Introduction Notebook

 We provide a jupyter notebook example to show how to use the anycost generator for image synthesis at diverse costs: `notebooks/intro.ipynb`.

 We also provide a colab version of the notebook: [![](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/mit-han-lab/anycost-gan/blob/master/notebooks/intro_colab.ipynb).
 Be sure to select the GPU as the accelerator in runtime options.